When is drop-off and pick-up?

 What do I have to do to qualify?

-Can animals come to your clinic just for shots or flea treatments?
+Can animals come to your clinic just for shots or parasite control?

 Do animals spend the night at your clinic?